 The Venison formula is incredibly simple and only has three main ingredients, Venison, Peas, and Broth.
 This combination provides satisfactory proportions of protein and fat, a small proportion of carbohydrates, and a large portion of moisture.

 There are some other minor ingredients present, such as Alfalfa, Chickpeas, and Agar-Agar.
 These ingredients are present to provide additional supplementation and aren’t present in high enough quantities to provide significant nutrition.
-You can find out more about Chickpeas in our article Chickpeas In Dog Food and Alfalfa, in our article Alfalfa In Dog Food.

 Nature’s Logic Canine Venison Feast Review